ChungKiet/interview_test/README.md

 ## _Build and run code_

 You can run code by setup the env for python or run it into docker.
+You can use generate_data.py file to generate data.
+Just change the file path and num of records you want to generate file csv.
 Note: When running code, it always check the input file is exists.
 Make sure the files is exists to avoid errors.

 ## Step